kraloveckey/asus-router/README.md

 > Known supported architecture values are `arm, mipsbig, mipsel`.
 > For `mipsel` the directory has to be called just **asusware**.

-> [!WARNING]
-> If you installed `scripts-startup.sh` script in a custom path (`/jffs/scripts-startup.sh` is the default) you will have to correct the value of `TARGET_SCRIPT` variable in `asusware.arm/etc/init.d/S50usb-mount-script` file!
+### Usage

+**The script is hardcoded to launch `/jffs/smb.sh` script after USB storage is mounted.**
+You can modify `asusware.arm/etc/init.d/S50usb-mount-script` script to run your own logic.
+You can also add more scripts to `asusware.arm/etc/init.d` directory if you wish.

 ### Sometimes this workaround does not work straight away - in that case do the following:

+- Delete old **asusware.arm** directory from the root of your USB storage device and reinstall `Download Master`.
+or:
-- grab another USB stick (or reformat current one)
+- Grab another USB stick (or reformat current one).
-- plug it into the router (it has to be the only one plugged in)
+- Plug it into the router (it has to be the only one plugged in).
-- install Download Master
+- Install Download Master.
+- "Safely remove disk" through the ASUS Web UI.
+- Unplug the USB stick and reboot the router.
-- unplug it and plug back the "workaround" one - everything should be working now
+- Plug in the "workaround" stick – it should work now.

-I'm yet to discover how to avoid this, perhaps it has something to do with `apps_` variables.

 ### This can reduce scripts startup delay:

+To reduce the delay before the script is triggered you can prevent the firmware from checking mounted filesystems for errors.

 ```
 nvram set stop_fsck=1